JevgenijsKonevs/React_JS_Slider_v2/README.md

 #### npm start
 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+In order to view it open your browser and go to http://localhost:3000.
+:3000 is the default port, but it could be different on your PC.

-The page will reload if you make edits.<br />
+The page will automatically reload if you make edits.<br />
 You will also see any lint errors in the console.